-I/We, e, , hereby give permission to Hillcrest Educational Centers, Inc. ("Hillcrest") physicians, nurs ing staff, and facilitie es caring for Hillcrest Educational Centers residents and staff to have tested for HIV following any incident where my/our bodily fluids.
-Hillcrest may also request to that the student is infected and may infect oresidents. esting for HIV when i t has reasonable grounds to believe Any results from HIV testing (HTLV-III t test for antibody or a ntigen) will be kept separately from the student's core medical file at the e medical facility whe ere the testing is done.
-If testing is done, I/we hereby allow the re esults of 's HIV test to be released to Hillcrest and its S Occupational Healt th Department.
-I/We understand that Hillcrest will not disclose e the results of the H IV test to any other source without first obtaining my/our informed v written consent.
-Full Name of Student: Program Site: Full Name of Parent/Guardian: Relationship to Resident: Telephone Number at Home: Telephone Number at Work: Signed: (Parent/Guardian Signature)) (Date)
+HIV following any incident where my/our child exposes any staff and/or peer to resident's own bodily fluids.
+Hillcrest may also request testing for HIV when it has reasonable grounds to believe that the student is infected and may infect others, and to protect the health and safety of other residents.

+Any results from HIV testing (HTLV-III test for antibody or antigen) will be kept separately from the student's core medical file at the medical facility where the testing is done.
+If testing is done, I/we hereby allow the results of

+HIV test to be released to Hillcrest and its Occupational Health Department.
+I/We understand that Hillcrest will not disclose the results of the HIV test to any other source without first obtaining my/our informed written consent.

+Full Name of Student:

+Program Site:

+Full Name of Parent/Guardian:

+Relationship to Resident:

+Felephone Number at Home:

+Felephone Number at Work:

+Signed: